 New York State requires all matriculated students born after Jan 1, 1957 and taking 6 credits or more, to submit certain immunization records to the college.
 Students who do not have these vaccines (or the waiver) on file with Health Services will be automatically withdrawn from classes.
 We want to help you to avoid this.
 The required vaccines are:

 To be acceptable, they must be live vaccinations given on or after your first birthday.
-Depending on when you were born, you may have already had one or two doses.
-They are usually listed as "MMR".
-You do not have to repeat them.
+These are usually given in childhood and listed as "MMR" vaccines.
+You do not have to repeat them for college entry.

-- Current recommendations state that all first-year college students, up to age 21 years, should have at least 1 dose of Meningococcal ACWY vaccine within 5 years of enrollment.
-This is a change from past recommendations of vaccination within 10 years of college entry- ongoing evaluation of the vaccines now show they protect for 3-5 years.
+Current recommendations state that all first-year college students, up to age 21 years, should have at least one dose of Meningococcal ACWY vaccine within five years of enrollment.

 Confidentiality: Your medical care and counseling at Monroe Community College Health Services are confidential.
 Health care records are kept separately from academic records.
 We do not release information outside of Monroe Community College without your written permission, except upon a court order, as required by law (as in the case of certain communicable diseases and reports of child abuse), or as required, in our judgment, to protect you or others from immediate physical danger.